|How to Become a Dramat Member

 If you haven't worked in Yale theatre before, but would like to know about what's going on and to let us know about you, please fill out The Dramat Blue Card™, and we will contact you when the opportunities arise.

 After meeting the aforementioned requirements, one becomes an official Dramat member by being inducted.
 Induction ceremonies follow strike for all Dramat shows.
-Following your third show, you will be called up to sign your name in the Dramat's Centennial Book and take a shot of the Dramat's official drink, Jack Daniel's® Old No. 7® Tennessee Whiskey, from the Cole Porter chalice.
+Following your third show, you will be called up to sign your name in the Dramat's Centennial Book and drink from the Cole Porter chalice.
 This chalice was a gift to Mr. Porter from his father after the opening of the play he wrote for the Dramat.
 It was then stolen by one of his friends and presented to the Dramat, where it has been passed down ever since.
 Before your induction is complete, you must swear an oath of allegiance to the Dramat: "To cleave wholly unto the Dramat, and to uphold its tradition of fine theater."

 How to Continue Being a Dramat Member

 One must work (at least ten hours, plus load-in and strike) per semester subsequent to being inducted as a Dramat member.
 There are lots of smaller jobs to do if your time is tight in a given semester, such as painting, run crew, follow-spot operation, box office managing, ushering, and so forth.
 There are no membership dues.

 Upon being conferred their membership, Dramat members enjoy the following benefits:

 - A complimentary ticket to one performance of Dramat regular season productions.
 You can also receive complimentary tickets to any Yale Repertory Theater production and selected Yale School of Drama productions as long as seats are available; go on any night other than Saturday at 7:30pm and you must present your Dramat Membership Card.
 All box offices at Yale should have current membership lists.